Lyceum Afternoon Programs

 The limit of Academy members for this year is 35 students.
 Should this be exceeded in enrollment, there will be academic criteria for selecting members.

-Club Advisors: I. Minas, P. Sfyris, M. Theodosopoulos, Dr. A. Klidas
+Club Advisors: P. Sfyris, M. Theodosopoulos, Dr. A. Klidas

 Day and Time: Wednesday 15:30-17:00